survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Polyfilling features

 _@babel/preset-env_ allows you to polyfill certain language features for older browsers.
-For this to work, you should enable its `useBuiltIns` option (`"useBuiltIns": true` or `"useBuiltIns": "usage"`) and install [@babel/polyfill](https://babeljs.io/docs/usage/polyfill/).
+For this to work, you should enable its `useBuiltIns` option and install [@babel/polyfill](https://babeljs.io/docs/usage/polyfill/).
 You have to include it in your project either through an import or an entry (`app: ["@babel/polyfill", PATHS.app]`). _@babel/preset-env_ rewrites the import based on your browser definition and loads only the polyfills that are needed.

 _@babel/polyfill_ pollutes the global scope with objects like `Promise`.
 Given this can be problematic for library authors, there's [@babel/plugin-transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin, and it avoids the problem of globals by rewriting the code in such way that they aren't be needed.